Meta Pixel

 Healthcare professionals make mistakes, but one would expect the mistake to be corrected and not be made over and over again.
 Unfortunately, studies have found that medical professionals make costly and sometimes fatal mistakes/Hospital Errors without reporting them and without making changes to keep them from happening again.

 Each year, approximately 37 million people are hospitalized.
 A 1999 Institute of Medicine report, “To Err is Human,” claimed about 100,000 people die in U.S. hospitals each year from preventable medical errors.
 A recent U.S. Department of Health and Human Services (HHS) report revealed that 86 percent of all hospital errors go unreported.
-Where they were reported, the hospitals made no policy changes to prevent a repetitive mistake.
+Where they were reported, the hospitals made no policy changes to prevent repetitive mistakes.

 Get your free case review